Doing Good: Families find new hope through the Miller McNeil Woodruff Foundation

-Rogers, Ark.
-(KFTA) — The Miller McNeil Woodruff Foundation is helping kids with a rare disorder feel like they belong.
+ROGERS, Ark.
+(KNWA) — The Miller McNeil Woodruff Foundation is helping kids with a rare disorder feel like they belong.

 Alanny Medina is a positive 9-year-old girl.